The GRS aim is to provide continuous service no matter where we are located.

 In addition to the contact details above you are welcome to contact Dr Sato Juniper (GRS Associate Director) , Dr Sudarsan Krishnaswamy (GRS Candidature Manager) or Professor Imelda Whelehan (GRS Dean) if we can assist you.

-We request that all of you develop contingency plans for research now, students in conjunction with your supervisors, to determine what activities can continue under a range of potential scenarios in the short, medium and long term.
+Please develop a contingency plan for your research in conjunction with your supervisors, to determine what activities can continue under a range of potential scenarios in the short, medium and long term.
 Your supervisors can refer to the Researchers FAQ available on the UWA Staff intranet.

 Some students will be able to modify their research plans, for example by changing from face to face interviews to online interviews.
 Human Research Ethics Office have advised that if you are in this situation you should submit an amendment to the Human Ethics Office.

 Candidature and scholarships

 New measures have been introduced to assist HDR students affected by the COVID-19 pandemic and associated restrictions.
 These measures will operate during the COVID-19 period until further notice.
 The measures recognise the varied pressures that HDR students are facing in the current environment and provide extra flexibility and options for the management of candidature and those scholarships under the control of the University.

-More Details of each measure and how to apply will be provided in near future.
+Details of each measure and how to apply are provided below.

 - All students.
 Applications for extension of candidature will continue to be considered case by case, and delays because of COVID-19 will be assessed sympathetically.